Theodor

 voicing and the tonal quality of the

-his profession, even in his very old age
+profession; even in his very old age he

 church.